Artisan-Lab/RAP-Book/src/appendix.a-safetyprop.md

 In practice, a safety property may correspond to a precondition, postcondition, or hazard.
 To address the ambiguity of certain high-level or ad hoc safety property descriptions, we propose breaking them down into primitive safety requirements.
 By collecting and analyzing commonly used safety descriptions, we aim to provide a clearer framework for understanding and documenting these properties.
 The following sections will elaborate on these details.

 ## Safety Properties
-### I. Layout-related Primitives
+### I. Layout
-Refer to the document of [type-layout](https://doc.rust-lang.org/reference/type-layout.html), we define three primitives: alignment, size, and padding.
+Refer to the document of [type-layout](https://doc.rust-lang.org/reference/type-layout.html), there are three components related to layout: alignment, size, and padding.

 #### Alignment
 Alignment is measured in bytes.
 It must be at least 1 and is always a power of 2.
 This can be expressed as $2^x, s.t. x\ge 0$.
 A memory address of type `T` is considered aligned if the address is a multiple of alignment(T).
 The alignment requirement can be formalized as: